mauricedb/polly-js/README.md

 ## Usage

-Try to load the Google home page and rety twice if it fails
+Try to load the Google home page and retry twice if it fails

 ```JavaScript
 polly